October is Disability Awareness month.

 Americans with disabilities are the nation’s LARGEST MINORITY group and one that any “non-disabled” person can enter at any time.
 Fewer than 15 percent of disabled Americans were born with their disability.

 As for the hard of hearing and deaf persons, unlike other disabilities, hearing loss is unseen and often is misinterpreted.
-I could share a few stories of my own experiences but that could take an extensive amount of time.
+I could share a few stories of my own experiences but that’s a story for another blog post.
 Ultimately, patience and a little compassion go a long way while communicating with people who are hard of hearing.